-We are excited to present artist from Central Saint Martins, Slade School of Fine Art, Royal College of Art and Cambridge School of Art.
+We are excited to present artists from Central Saint Martins, Slade School of Fine Art, Royal College of Art, Goldsmiths and Cambridge School of Art.

 The artists engage in a shared dynamic dialogue, in which they investigate new forms of artistic response to the questions and challenges of an evolving present.
 Kimberley invites the audience to question the power dynamics and hierarchies behind the industrial landscape portrayed in her multi-screen installation.
 Lynda combines drawings and sculpture to reveal the expressive power of the line.
 Susie’s light installation hypnotises the viewer in a spinning circle, while Sophie transforms digital text into carefully crafted objects.

 Kimberley Beach studied MA Fine Art at the Slade School of Fine Art.
 Using video, sound and installation, Kimberly investigates power dynamics and hierarchies through spoken narrative.
 She plays with the blurring of fiction and non-fiction to explore the complexities of social class hybridity.
 The often contradictory narratives of her films help draw attention to the manipulated construction of the other.

 Lynda Beckett graduated in MA Photography at Central Saint Martins.
 Her work revolves around the investigation of free, unrestricted languages which can be interpreted freely by viewers.
 In her drawings she combines the movement generated by her hand with movements out of her control, specific to the situation in which she creates.